 Disclosure reporting should always be done at the time the proposal is first entered into COEUS because it will allow the proposal to move efficiently through compliance review and approval.
 Investigators are responsible for informing the University OR of any changes in their FCOI status.

 Because institutional and individual training grant funding opportunities are limited and highly competitive, School of Public Health faculty are strongly encouraged to include doctoral students on research grants whenever possible.
 Not only is the integration of doctoral students in the research enterprise a critical component of their training, but also these external funds from research grants will be instrumental to the School’s sustaining and growing its doctoral education programs.
 The tuition that is included on research grants will be returned to the School as revenue and, in certain instances described below, can provide resources directly to faculty.
-The decision to include doctoral student on a research grant is up to the faculty member but the extent to which faculty include doctoral students (and doctoral student tuition, in particular) on funded research grants will be a critical determinant of the size and success of our doctoral programs in the long run - so it is of utmost importance that, when considering alternative uses for grant funds, doctoral support is given very high priority.
+The decision to include doctoral students on a research grant is up to the faculty member but the extent to which faculty include doctoral students (and doctoral student tuition, in particular) on funded research grants will be a critical determinant of the size and success of our doctoral programs in the long run - so it is of utmost importance that, when considering alternative uses for grant funds, doctoral support is given very high priority.

 These guidelines are for faculty who are including doctoral students on a research grant application.
 They do not apply to training grants, which have their own rules and guidelines for budgeting.
 Training grants are discussed in the subsequent section.